audeering/ser-tests/docs/method-tests.rst

 :ref:`method-tests-robustness-small-changes`
 to compute the difference :math:`\delta` in prediction.

-The **Change Average Value Low Quality Phone** test ensures that the absolute change in average value is below the given threshold when applying the low quality phone filter.

 The **Change CCC Low Quality Phone** test ensures that the Concordance Correlation Coefficient (CCC) does not decrease further